mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference-v7.md

 Environment variable: `$WEB_EXT_BROWSER_CONSOLE=true`

-Note: The browser console may not show all debugging output from content scripts.
-Use the web console when debugging content scripts.
+Note: The browser console may not show all debugging output from content-scripts.
+Use the web console when debugging content-scripts.
 </section>

 <section id="devtools">

 #### `--devtools`

-Open the Developer Tools for the installed extension on startup.
+This opens the Developer Tools for the installed extension on startup.
 See [this documentation](https://extensionworkshop.com/documentation/develop/debugging/) for more information.
 Example:

 ```shell
 web-ext run --devtools
 ```

-Note: The opened Developer Tools may not show all debugging output from content scripts.
-Use the web console when debugging content scripts.
+Note: The opened Developer Tools may not show all debugging output from content-scripts.
+Use the web console when debugging content-scripts.

 ::: note
-This option requires Firefox 106 or later.
+This option was added in web-ext 7.3.0 and it requires Firefox 106 and newer.
 :::
 </section>